aiven/devportal/docs/products/postgresql/howto/migrate-db-to-aiven-via-console.rst

 Migrate PostgreSQL® databases to Aiven using the console
 ========================================================

-You can migrate PostgreSQL® databases to Aiven using either CLI (``aiven-db-migrate``) or the Aiven web console.
-This article addresses the latter scenario by providing guidelines on how to use the Aiven console to migrate PostgreSQL databases to the Aiven platform.
+You can migrate PostgreSQL® databases to Aiven using either :doc:`CLI </docs/products/postgresql/howto/migrate-aiven-db-migrate>` (``aiven-db-migrate``) or `Aiven Console <https://console.aiven.io/>`_.
+This article addresses the latter scenario by providing guidelines on how to use `Aiven Console <https://console.aiven.io/>`_ to migrate PostgreSQL databases to the Aiven platform.

 .. seealso::